 I love teaching.
 I've always taken to mentorship positions, even in undergrad and high school.
 Since becoming a grad student, I've had the privilege to be involved as a teacher in several classes and have enjoyed doing so immensely.
 My goal as an instructor is to connect students to the real-world, practical experience of engineering.

-In Summer 2019, I had the opportunity to be an instructor for the introductory computer architecture / computer organization class at Berkeley, CS61C.
-The course is the first hardware class that many computer science students take and covers assembly, basic processors design, caches, and parallelism.
+In Summer 2019, I had the opportunity to be an instructor for the introductory computer architecture and computer organization class at Berkeley, CS61C.
+The course is the first hardware class that many computer science students take and covers assembly, pipelined processor design, caches, and parallelism.
+I presented material on RISC-V assembly, digital logic, data-level and thread-level parallelism, and I/O.

 TA - Introduction to Embedded Systems: